The Ultimate Guide to Credit Cards

 Either way, you will not be able to return to your promotional period once it’s canceled by the bank.

-In the majority of cases, the credit card issuer will also charge you a late payment fee, which is typically between $25 and $35.
-Skip an entire billing period and you’ll also damage your credit score.
+Typically, if you miss a credit card payment, the issuer will charge a late fee, generally between $25 and $35.
+Skipping a whole billing cycle can also negatively affect your credit score.

 But with the best 0% APR credit cards — and some responsible spending — you can skip the fees and eliminate debt without racking up large finance charges.